Stacktical/stacktical.github.io/_posts/2022-12-02-stacktical-dsla-protocol-parametric-staking-post-mortem-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.md

 ---
 layout: post
 featured: false
-title:  "Parametric Staking Christmas Bonus"
+title:  "Parametric Staking Excess Rewards"
 author: Team
 categories: [ mainnet ]
 image: assets/img/2022-12-02-stacktical-dsla-protocol-parametric-staking-post-mortem-blockchain-cryptocurrency-fintech-legaltech-insurtech-itsm-slm-sla-defi-nft.jpg
 ---

-## It's the Most Wonderful Time of the Year (for Parametric Staking users!) 🎄
+## Excess Rewards Distributed for Period 0

-Members of the community who checked their rewards on the DSLA Parametric Staking pool this morning noticed an outsized return of almost 10% for the month.
-That's about 120% APR, but the token price performance doesn't justify that sort of return.
+Members of the community who checked their rewards on the DSLA Parametric Staking pool on December 2nd noticed that the staking rewards looked a little too generous -- almost 10% for the month.
+That's about 120% APR, which is possible with Parametric Staking, but the token price performance for the month didn't justify that sort of return.

 What's going on?